 - Early help means providing support as soon as a problem emerges, at any point in a child's life.
-The school will be proactive in ensuring that every pupil is able to access full-time education to aid their development and protect them from harm whilst utilising the unique position of having regular daily contact with pupils to identify concerns as early as possible. - Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who: - o Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Are suffering from mental ill health. - Are young carers. - Are bereaved. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - o Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised. - Are viewing problematic or inappropriate online content or developing inappropriate relationships online. - Have family members in custody or is affected by parental offending.

-- Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Are misusing drugs or alcohol. - Have returned home to their family from care. - o Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Are missing education, or persistently absent from school, or not in receipt of full-time education. - Have experienced multiple suspensions and are at risk of, or have been, permanently excluded. - Show early signs of abuse and/or neglect in other ways. - The school will not limit its support to pupils affected by the above and will be mindful of a variety of additional circumstances in which pupils may benefit from early help, for example, if they are: - Bereaved. - Viewing problematic or inappropriate online content or developing inappropriate relationships online. - Have recently returned home to their family from care. - Missing education, or are persistently absent from school, or not in receipt of full-time education. - Staff will be mindful of all signs of abuse, neglect and exploitation and use their professional curiosity to raise concerns to the DSL.
+The school will be proactive in ensuring that every pupil is able to access full-time education to aid their development and protect them from harm whilst utilising the unique position of having regular daily contact with pupils to identify concerns as early as possible. - Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who: - Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Are suffering from mental ill health. - Are young carers. - Are bereaved. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing or going missing from care or from home. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are at risk of being radicalised. - Are viewing problematic or inappropriate online content or developing inappropriate relationships online. - Have family members in custody or is affected by parental offending. - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse. - Are misusing drugs or alcohol. - Have returned home to their family from care. - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Are missing education, or persistently absent from school, or not in receipt of full-time education. - Have experienced multiple suspensions and are at risk of, or have been, permanently excluded. - Show early signs of abuse and/or neglect in other ways. - The school will not limit its support to pupils affected by the above and will be mindful of a variety of additional circumstances in which pupils may benefit from early help, for example, if they are: - Bereaved. - Viewing problematic or inappropriate online content or developing inappropriate relationships online. - Have recently returned home to their family from care. - Missing education, or are persistently absent from school, or not in receipt of full-time education. - Staff will be mindful of all signs of abuse, neglect and exploitation and use their professional curiosity to raise concerns to the DSL. - The DSL will take the lead where early help is appropriate.
+This includes liaising with other agencies and setting up an inter-agency assessment as appropriate.
+The local early help process will be followed as required.